grommet/grommet/src/js/components/Select/README.md

 **name**

-The name of the attribute when in a Form or FormField..
+The name of the attribute when in a Form or FormField.

 ```
 string